Ellinaut/elliRPC-Specification/README.md

 The url path for this endpoint (after a possible prefix) MUST be `/procedures/transaction`.
 This endpoint MUST only be accessible via HTTP method `POST`.

+This endpoint can only execute procedures which are defined as `null` or `TRANSACTION` via property "allowedUsage".

 #### Request